davidmartinrius/speech-dataset-generator/README.md

 - [ ] **Detect the speech speed rate for each sentence and add it to the csv output file.**

+## Refactor code

+- [ ] Everything is inside main.py The code needs to be reorganized.

 ## Support multiple dataset types
 Generator of multiple types of datasets